CONSTITUTION

 2. be an ex officio member of all committees of the Society;

-4. be the executive office holders with signing authority for financial and other business of the Society;
+4. be the Executive Council member with signing authority for financial and other business of the Society;

 5. be responsible for management and supervision of Society staff; and